thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 ## Objectives

-By the end of this lesson, you will be able to:

 * Build a __constructor function__ with instance variables
 * Explain what the __prototype__ is
 * Build a constructor function with instance variables and methods